Most of the time, a $2 bill is just worth $2

 When people call Bega for an estimate on a note, he begins by asking what’s on the back.

-If it is an image of Monticello, Bega says there is a chance it could be worth a bit more, typically 10-25% higher than its face value.
+If it is an image of Monticello, Bega says there is a chance it could be worth a bit more, typically 10% to 25% higher than its face value.

 There has not been any significant increase in value for $2 bills; overall, the currency market is pretty strong for collectors, Bega said, but common notes remain closer to face value.